The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Summary and conclusions

-\begin{enumerate} \item The inner stellar haloes ($\sim 4-6 \, R_h$) of all the galaxies analysed in this work are dominated by in-situ stellar material. \item The in-situ component of the stellar haloes is formed in the inner regions of the galaxies and subsequently kicked out into the outskirts as a consequence of interactions and merger events with satellite galaxies. \item The stellar haloes ($4-10 \, R_h$) of the least massive dwarf galaxies ($M_* < 4.54 \times 10^8 \, M_\odot$) are dominated by in-situ stellar material at \emph{all} radii. \item More massive dwarf galaxies have a greater amount of accreted stellar material contained in their stellar haloes, which dominates beyond $\sim 5 \, R_h$. \item More massive dwarf galaxies ($M_* \geq 6.30 \times 10^9 \, M_\odot$) keep on accreting stellar material until later times (mean $\tau_{90}$ of 4.44 Gyr ago) than less massive ones (mean $\tau_{90}$ of 8.17 Gyr ago).
+\begin{enumerate} \item The inner stellar halos ($\sim 4-6 \, R_h$) of all the galaxies analysed in this work are dominated by in situ stellar material (see Fig. \ref{fig:MaccMtot_r} and Table \ref{tab:gal_charac}). \item The in situ component of the stellar halos is formed in the inner regions of the galaxies and subsequently kicked out into the outskirts as a consequence of interactions and merger events with satellite galaxies (see Fig. \ref{fig:AgeRbirth-inshalo}). \item The stellar halos ($4-10 \, R_h$) of the least massive dwarf galaxies ($M_* < 4.54 \times 10^8 \, M_\odot$) are dominated by in situ stellar material at all radii (see Fig. \ref{fig:MaccMtot_r}). \item More massive dwarf galaxies have a greater amount of accreted stellar material contained in their stellar halos, which dominates beyond $\sim 5 \, R_h$ (see Fig. \ref{fig:MaccMtot_r}). \item More massive dwarf galaxies ($M_* \geq 6.30 \times 10^9 \, M_\odot$) keep on accreting stellar material until later times (mean $\tau_{90}$ of 4.44 Gyr ago) than less massive ones (mean $\tau_{90}$ of 8.17 Gyr ago, see Fig. \ref{fig:MaccMz0_evol}).
 The formation time of their accreted stellar halo is also later than for less massive galaxies.
-In the case of the accreted stellar haloes of more massive dwarfs, this quantity is $\tau_{90} = 3.93$ Gyr ago, while for those of less massive galaxies is $\tau_{90} = 7.03$ Gyr ago \item The galaxies that accreted more stellar material have obtained it by accreting more massive satellites. \item The satellite galaxy that contributed the most to the accreted component of the stellar halo is also the one that contributed the most to the overall accreted stellar material of the dwarf galaxy. \item There are few satellites that contribute to the accreted component of these low-mass galaxies.
-The number of significant progenitors, defined here as those satellite galaxies that contribute with up to $90\%$ of the accreted stellar material, ranges from of 1 to 7. \item There is no clear correlation between the number of significant progenitors and the total stellar mass or the accreted stellar mass of dwarf galaxies. \item The correlation found in MW-mass galaxies that indicates that more massive stellar haloes are also more metal rich than less massive ones is also present in this mass range, but only when considering the accreted component of the stellar halos. \item When comparing with MW-mass galaxies, at a given accreted stellar halo metallicity, galaxies with a larger dark matter halo have a more massive accreted stellar halo. \end{enumerate}
+In the case of the accreted stellar halos of more massive dwarfs, this quantity is $\tau_{90} = 3.93$ Gyr ago, while for those of less massive galaxies, this is $\tau_{90} = 7.03$ Gyr ago. \item We found a strong correlation between the accreted stellar halo mass fraction and the total stellar mass of the galaxies, over a 3 dex range in stellar mass, which extends to the MW-mass regime.
+Less massive galaxies have lower fraction of accreted stellar halo material (see Fig. \ref{fig:FracMhalo_Mstel}). \item The galaxies that accreted more stellar material have obtained it by accreting more massive satellites (see Fig. \ref{fig:CumSum_Msigprog}). \item The satellite galaxy that contributed the most to the accreted component of the stellar halo is also the one that contributed the most to the overall accreted stellar material of the dwarf galaxy (see Sect. \ref{subsec:halos_met}). \item There are few satellites that contribute to the accreted component of these low-mass galaxies.
+The number of significant progenitors, defined here as those satellite galaxies that contribute up to $90\%$ of the accreted stellar material, ranges from of 1 to 7 (see Fig. \ref{fig:SigProg_Macc}). \item There is no clear correlation between the number of significant progenitors and the total stellar mass or the accreted stellar mass of dwarf galaxies (see Fig. \ref{fig:SigProg_Macc}). \item The correlation found in MW-mass galaxies that indicates that more massive stellar halos are also more metal-rich than less massive ones is also present in this mass range, but only when considering the accreted component of the stellar halos (see Fig. \ref{fig:MedianMetAccHalo_Macchalo}). \item When comparing with MW-mass galaxies, at a given accreted stellar halo metallicity, galaxies with a larger dark matter halo have a more massive accreted stellar halo (see Fig. \ref{fig:MedianMetAccHalo_Macchalo}). \end{enumerate}